openwrt/openwrt/README.md

     $ sudo mount /dev/sdc1 /mnt/

-To put filesystem on SD you will need 'openwrt-pistachio-marduk-marduk-rootfs.tar.gz' which is available at "openwrt/bin/pistachio"
+To put filesystem on SD you will need 'openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz' which is available at "openwrt/bin/pistachio"

-Extract the openwrt-pistachio-marduk-marduk-rootfs.tar.gz onto the partition you just created
+Extract the openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz onto the partition you just created

     # sudo rm -rf /mnt/*
-    # sudo tar -xf bin/pistachio/openwrt-pistachio-marduk-marduk-rootfs.tar.gz -C /mnt/
+    # sudo tar -xf bin/pistachio/openwrt-pistachio-marduk-marduk_cc2520-rootfs.tar.gz -C /mnt/
     # sudo umount /mnt/

 Run "sync" command to synchronize the data properly on the SD card.